ethereum/ethereum-org-website/.github/ISSUE_TEMPLATE/suggest_wallet.md

 <!-- Please provide a URL to the documentation -->

-**Is your wallet security tested?
+**Is the wallet security tested?
 Please explain security measures i.e. security audit, internal security team, or some other method.**

 <!-- Please explain any security measures you have taken to ensure your wallet is secure -->